haileytapia/portfolio/BuyDomoListing.md

 # Buy a Domo Listing

-Apr 26, 2023 ∙ Domo Knowledge Base
+Apr 26, 2023 ∙ Knowledge Base Article
 {: .fs-5 : .fw-300 }

 <span class="icon">&#9432;</span>&nbsp;&nbsp;As a Technical Writer Intern at Domo, I created this article about purchasing one-time payment listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.